Overlapping substitutions and tilings: Introduction

 \end{ex}

-The notation $a/2$ is understood similarly as in Figure \ref{BronzeSubst}, telling us that half of the tile $a$ is outside of the enlarged original tile (see dotted line in Figure \ref{Ex1Subst}).
-The substitution matrix of this $\sigma$ is

-having non-integer entries again.
-We can iterate this substitution naturally because the overlapping symbols match without causing problems.
+As we will see in Section \ref{Sec5}, we can realize this symbolic substitution as a geometric overlapping substitution, depicted in Figure \ref{Ex1Subst}.
+The notation $a/2$ is understood similarly as in Figure \ref{BronzeSubst}, which means that half of the tile $a$ is outside the enlarged original tile (see the dotted line in Figure \ref{Ex1Subst}).
+The substitution matrix of $\sigma$ is , which has non-integer entries again.
+We can iterate this substitution naturally because the overlapping symbols match without causing problems { if we consider concatenating two $\frac{a}{2}$ by $a$}.
 For example, if we start from a patch $ba$